domrest/TrashBot/README.md

 ## Contributors
 Domenico Restuccia - Responsible for: The temperature code, combing all software and responsible for all hardware.

-Rohma Khalid - Responsible for: GUI code, QT, Facebook marketing, marketing material, graphics and the logo, Readme.
+Rohma Khalid - Responsible for: GUI code, QT, Github Readme, Facebook marketing, marketing material, graphics and the logo, Hackaday and Hackster pages.

 Ulvis Silavnieks - Responsible for: The email code, instagram, twitter, demo video, website.